Profiles in "Applied Mathematics" Expertise Area

 • Cochran joined the the ASU faculty in 1989.
 His research interests are in mathematical aspects of sensing and signal processing, particularly for national security applications.

-• Crook uses computational approaches to study the dynamics of neurons and networks of neurons.
+• Crook uses theory, computation, and data analysis to study the dynamics of neurons and networks of neurons.
 She also contributes to an international collaboration for describing, exchanging, and validating complex models.

 • Camacho co-directed summer undergraduate research programs; research in mathematics applied to biology and sociology.
 She's received mentoring, research, and service awards from AAAS, PAESMEM, SACNAS, HENAAC, and ASU